Mapping spaces between operads in relation to bimodules: Main statements

 respectively according to Theorems \ref{t:goodness} and \ref{p:simplifying}. \end{example}

-\begin{example} We will now revisit our examination of the general base category $\cS$.
-Let us consider the case where $\Q = \End_\cS$, i.e. the operad in $\cS$ whose colors are chosen from the collection of objects in $\cS$, and such that the spaces of operations are given by
+\begin{example} We now revisit our examination of the general base category $\cS$.
+Let us consider the case where $\Q = \End_\cS$, ie, the operad in $\cS$ whose colors are chosen from the collection of objects in $\cS$, and such that the spaces of operations are given by

 Suppose we are given a collection $A = \{A(c)\}_{c\in C}$ of objects in $\cS$, regarded as a map from $C$ to $\Ob(\cS)$.
-Then the restriction along $A$ yields a $C$-colored operad $A^*(\End_\cS)$ that exactly coincides with the endomorphism operad $\End_{A}$ (see Example \ref{ex:end}).
-On other hand, notice that the underlying category $(\End_\cS)_1$ is nothing but $\cS \in \Cat_\cS$.
-Accordingly, Theorem \ref{p:simplifying} implies the existence of a fiber sequence of the form
+Then the restriction along $A$ yields a $C$-colored operad $A^*(\End_\cS)$, which exactly coincides with the endomorphism operad $\End_{A}$ (see Example \ref{ex:end}).
+On other hand, notice that the underlying category $(\End_\cS)_1$ is nothing but $\cS \in \Cat(\cS)$.
+Theorem \ref{p:simplifying} hence yields a fiber sequence of the form

 \end{example}